This post shows you 11 easy ways to make your living room look bigger.

 10. Mount your TV

-Mounting your TV is an easy way to free up optical space in your living room.
-Although a TV table can dfinitely work too in a small living room, in extremely small spaces mounting your TV is a great way to free up space.
+Mounting your TV is easy to free up optical space in your living room.
+Although a TV table can work too in a small living room, in tiny spaces mounting your TV is a great way to free up space.

 11. Break all the rules